1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsWisconsin Training for Resilient Advanced Industry Needs (WisTRAIN) Employer Grant Program is sponsored by Wisconsin Department of Workforce Development.
-Grants to employers in Wisconsin for occupational skills training in advanced manufacturing and AI sectors.
+This opportunity supports mission-aligned projects and measurable outcomes.

 Get alerted about grants like this